Free · No sign-in required · Works when captions are available

 Language learners

-Read along with videos to improve comprehension and vocabulary.
+Read along with videos to improve comprehension and vocabulary in any language.

 FAQ